 The story itself is not even that hard to follow, and that's only to be expected from a show, made for (nordic/melancholic/pagan) kids.
 As a child, you can just let yourself enjoy all the fun adventures, all the lovable characters, and their antics, as well as have a few frights and sad tears here and there - I swear, that Groke still gives me shivers!
 But, just because Moomins was originally intented to entertain children - in my mindset, anyway - it still doesn't mean that it can't age well, or be even more relevant to us adults!
 As an adult, you can still enjoy all the same things, as you did as a child, but this time, you have an experience of an adult, replaced with the innocence of an child, and now, you can marvel the subtle philosophies, wisdoms and lessons, that either did scar you for life, or give you now that little spark of hope, when winter seems to just go on, and on, and the warm days of summer seem ever so distant, and gray.
 Moomins remaind me - adult, by definition of a word - that not all good things in the world come with a pricetag, and sometimes, it's okay to just be who you are, waults and all, and just sometimes, world itself is way too big and mysterious place, to try to even comprehend it.
 Moomins feed that little child in me, and I simply love it!

 The characters in moomin valley, are the force, that keeps this show alive, and real.
 Every single character is like a someone, who you know, used to know, or would like to know, in real life.
 You want to be hugged by a mama moomin, you want to listen papa moomin's stories, and have all these crazy adventures with him - or not, if you want to hold your booze *wink*.
 You want to watch stars with Snuffkin, and wonder, what life even is, and what for.
 You want to play all day with Moomin trollen and pals, and kick Stincky's ass, when he's teasing and bullying poor little Ninni - am I spelling it right?
-None of them are completly white, or black, and that's what makes them realistic, and... well, alive.
+None of them are completly white, or black, and that's what makes them realistic, and... well, alive, like real people.
 They may not be the deepest, most multi-dimentional characters you're ever seen, but they all feel like real people, and that's exactly, what I wanted as a child, and now, as an adult - real, lovable and colorful people, with realistic personalities, that are just simple enought, that you feel like you know them enough, but feel like there's still something beneath them... something secret, and maybe even a little bit darker, than you'd think.

 That said, Moomins sertainly isn't for everybody, and that comes from a finnish person.
-Some of the stories, themes, situations and characters may indeed scare some of the smallest in the family, and some may not like, that there really isn't any big picture/lead/string in the story, or that the characters never really change - they are, what they are, and that's that.
+Some of the stories, themes, situations and characters may indeed scare some of the smallest in the family, and some may not like, that there really isn't any big picture/lead/red string in the story, or that the characters never really change - they are, what they are, and that's that.
 Like already said above, there are some little arcs here and there, like The Exploits of Moominpappa, Moominsummer Madness, and Moominland Midwinter, based on the original books, by Tove Jansson, but that's about it - no big plot twists or revelations of bigger scale.
-There's also no actual villain/s, nor big threat/s or conflict/s, and in the end... pretty sad ending too, with two best friends departing, and never seeing eachother again - one of the biggest tear-jerkers of my anime-live!
-The original books are way more darker, and gloomier, with all-so-subtle references on booze, drugs, and even heavier philosophies and darker themes, but that's just us finns for ya!
+There's also no actual villain/s, nor big threat/s or conflict/s, and in the end... pretty sad ending too, with two best friends departing, and never seeing eachother again - one of the biggest tear-jerkers of my childhood/anime-live!
+The original books are way more darker, and gloomier, with all-so-subtle references on booze, drugs, and even heavier philosophies and darker themes like death, suicide and abandonment, but that's just us finns for ya!
 Little bit dark, mixed with a little bit of cuteness!
 Also, although this series was drawn in Japan, I'll be damned if anyone can find this in any other languages than finnish, swedish or japanese, which can also be a big turn-off for some!

 All in all, I would warmily recommend this series with open arms, and not just for kids... or just for finns/swedish.
 It's a fantastic world, with fantastic characters, and cute yet meaningful stories and themes, that I for one haven't yet found from anywhere else, from any other franchise.
 I've always known, that if we all could live even just one year in a place like Moomin valley, we all would possibly be... maybe not better, but changed people, and that thought alone, makes me wanna travel that far away distant place time, and time again.